 However, do not despair!
-A Christmas meal that’s good for everyone is possible.
-Read on to find brands of all the high-risk products that have reliable slave-free credentials!
+A Christmas meal that’s good for everyone is possible: click through on the links below to find reliable slave-free options.
 Also available as a summary pdf.
+You might also like to check out our accompanying post on chocolate gifts.

 Table of Contents

 Fortunately, one of New Zealand’s largest salmon companies, NZ King Salmon, has committed to only using certified slave-free feed, as has Huon from Australia.
-You can read more about their commitments here and here.
 All salmon sold at the fish counter of Countdown supermarkets has been produced by one or other of these companies.
 You can also buy NZ King Salmon products under their brands Regal and Southern Ocean.

 Under the Regal brand, New Zealand King Salmon sells cold-smoked salmon slices, hot-smoked salmon steaks, smoked salmon steaks with various flavourings and smoked salmon salsa nibbles.

-Prawns are complicated.
-Most prawns are farmed and have a number of risk points when it comes to slavery.
-Slavery is used in the production of feed for farmed prawns, on prawn farms in many countries and in the processing of prawns.
+Most prawns are farmed: they are a high-risk product as slavery is common in the production of feed for farmed prawns, on prawn farms and in the processing of prawns.
 Very few companies that we have contacted have been able to assure us they have a slave-free supply chain.
 At this stage we can only recommend the following:

-- wild-caught Australian prawns are sold under the Ocean Pearl brand in Countdown supermarkets.
-Any other brand of unprocessed wild-caught Australian prawns will also be fine.
+- wild-caught Australian prawns are sold under the Ocean Pearl brand in Countdown supermarkets as well as sometimes under their own brand from the fish counter.

 For processed prawns, the only brand we know of that is checking for forced labour throughout its supply chain is Kingfisher.
-Kingfisher prawns are sold in PakNSave and New World, and their range includes prawn cutlets, crumbed prawns, prawns ready for stir-fry, pre-cooked prawns and marinara mix.
-We haven’t examined the other elements of the marinara mix in detail, but the thoroughness with which they’ve worked on their prawn supply chain suggests it’s likely any Kingfisher product will be slave free.
+Kingfisher prawns are sold in PakNSave and New World, and their range includes both raw and cooked prawns and shrimp, all prepeeled.

 Most shellfish is slave-free.
 Our research has found no evidence of any form of slavery or child labour in the New Zealand shellfish industry, with one sole exception.
 Farmed paua are fed on fishmeal and oil just like salmon, and so have the same risks of slavery in the production of that feed.
 None of the New Zealand paua farms that we have contacted have replied to our queries so we cannot recommend any of them.
 However, most of the paua for sale is wild-caught, so this doesn’t limit your options much.